The county government aims to achieve the following key objectives in the education sector:

 - Opened outreach medical services for immunization in six sub-counties

 There is no doubt that development of roads improves wellbeing of the citizens through increased access to markets and other basic services.
 Transport and telecommunication systems are critical determinants of the physical costs of accessing markets.

-Since the advent of devolution, Mandera County Government made strategic investments that have resulted in important beneficial returns.
-With devolution, nowhere is improvement more pronounced and appreciated than in the roads, public works and transport sector.
+Since the advent of devolution, Mandera County Government made strategic investments that have resulted in vital beneficial returns.
+As a result of devolution, nowhere is improvement more pronounced and appreciated than in the roads, public works and transport sector.

 Previously, journeys that could take minutes or hours were taking days or even weeks.
 The county government inherited one of the worst public infrastructures in the country.
-Poverty levels were very high in the county.
-Public investment into the public infrastructure was at best scanty and minimal.
+Poverty levels were high in the county.
+Public investment in public infrastructure was at best scanty and minimal.

-As per the commission on revenue allocation, CRA, and data in March 2013, Mandera County had:
+As per the Commission on Revenue Allocation (CRA) data in March 2013, Mandera County had:

 In our first manifesto (2013-2017), the county government embarked on an elaborate plan of reversing all the challenges in the public infrastructure by establishing the following key strategies: